eight04/pyWorker/docs/index.rst

 pyThreadWorker
 ==============

-A library which can help you create threaded APP.
+A library helping you create threaded App.
 It adds event queue, parent, children to each thread.

 The document would mention "thread" object multiple times, but it actually